Death toll from Spanish floods climbs to 205 as shock turns to anger and frustration

 “There are people living with corpses at home.
 It’s very sad.
 We are organizing ourselves, but we are running out of everything," he told reporters.
 "We go with vans to Valencia, we buy and we come back, but here we are totally forgotten.”

 Rushing water turned narrow streets into death traps and spawned rivers that tore through homes and businesses, leaving many uninhabitable.
-Some shops have been looted and the authorities have arrested 50 people.
+Authorities have arrested ``people accused of looting shops.

 Social networks have channeled the needs of those affected.
 Some posted images of missing people in the hope of getting information about their whereabouts, while others launched initiatives such as Suport Mutu — or Mutual Support — which connects requests for help with people who are offering it.
-Others organized collections of basic goods throughout all the country or launched fundraisers.
+Others organized collections of basic goods nationwide and launched fundraisers.

+Pope Francis offered prayers for “the deceased, and their loved ones, and for all the destitute families,” as well as the rescuers working in Valencia during the traditional Angelus blessing on the Catholic All Saint’s holiday.

 Spain's Mediterranean coast is used to autumn storms that can cause flooding, but this was the most powerful flash flooding in recent memory.
 Scientists link it to climate change, which is also behind increasingly high temperatures and droughts in Spain and the heating up of the Mediterranean Sea.